martylamb/bookmartian/doc/queries.md

     last-modified time.
 A modification is an edit of any of the bookmark's properties, including its tags.

+  * `by:title` - results will be sorted in ascending order by title (case-insensitive).

+  * `by:url` - results will be sorted in ascending order by url (case- insensitive)

   * `by:most-recently-created` - results will be sorted with most recently created bookmarks listed first.